Karma Automotive Announces First All-Electrtic Vehicle And New GS Series Name

-Karma Automotive Announces First All-Electrtic Vehicle And New GS Series Name (Di martedì 22 settembre 2020) - Karma's First ever all-electric variant to debut in 2021 - New family of sedans to wear the GS badge with updated technology and powertrain options - Reservation site created for pre-orders IRVINE, California, Sept.
-22, 2020 /PRNewswire/
+Karma Automotive Announces First All-Electrtic Vehicle And New GS Series Name (Di martedì 22 settembre 2020) 22, 2020 /PRNewswire/

 Karma Automotive today announced it will be introducing a new Name for a family of Vehicles in 2021 called the GS Series.
-The lineup will include updated electrification options, technological advancements and Karma's First-ever battery electric (BEV) luxury sedan.
-To facilitate orders, Karma created a new pre-reservation order site which is now live at http://www.KarmaAutomotive.com/reserve.
-For a fully-refundable ...
-Leggi su liberoquotidiano
+The lineup will include updated electrification ...
+Leggi su cataniaoggi

+Karma Automotive today announced it will be introducing a new Name for a family of Vehicles in 2021 called the GS Series.
+The lineup will include updated electrification ...
+Leggi su cataniaoggi

 Karma Automotive ha annunciato la sua prima auto 100% elettrica che arriverà nel 2021.
 Purtroppo, non sono stati condivisi molti dettagli su questo veicolo.
 Il costruttore ha pubblicato anche ...